ClariceR/nia-lesedi/README.md

 I followed with creating a colour scheme and a style tile.
 The colour scheme consist of three colours.
 The typography uses one typeface with different weights, and style to safely create interesting variation.

+As a bounus challenge I also created the logo.

 ### What I learned

 Starting a project from a blank page can be overwhelming.
 I learned that by following specific step by step planning makes it not only possible, but actually enjoyable.